-Although we did just get dumped on with snow in Minnesota, Easter will be here in about one month whether the snow melts or not, so I spent some time this weekend making an Easter wall hanging.
+Although we did just get dumped on with snow in Minnesota, Easter will be here in about one month whether the snow melts or not.
+So, this weekend I spent some time making an Easter wall hanging.
 I went back and forth about sharing on the blog, because I don’t know if I totally love it or not yet… As with many of my original ideas, it looked way better in my head.
 Hopefully somebunny will find this tutorial useful…

 Lastly, fan it out into the pom-pom shape!

 In order to make sure the spacing and fullness of the craft is to your liking, I recommend making batches of a handful of poms at a time and placing them on your metal hoops as you go.
-I used wire cutters to cut my hoops, and basically used the pom-poms like beads, stringing them on through the middle of each pom.
+I used wire cutters to cut my hoops, and used the pom-poms like beads, stringing them on through the middle of each pom.

 For the tail I made an XL pom by wrapping all of my colors onto my four spread fingers (spreading your fingers will make it wider and going around many times will make it more full).
 I slipped this onto the bottom of my larger loop.

 Once the two hoops were filled, I used wire cutters to cut the beading wire into 2 pieces about 16 inches long.
 Bend and play with the wire before cutting to make the ears as long as you’d like..
 Just be sure to add a few extra inches for connecting the ears to the head.
-Same as with the hoops, I used the pom-poms as beads to string them onto the wire for ears.

-Bend the ears however you please–this was the most frustrating part of the craft for me.
+Bend the ears however you please.
+This was the most frustrating part of the craft for me.
 I went with one ear bent because it gave a bit more dimension to the bunny.

 And ta-da!
 The little guy is ready to hang.
 I have to say it is growing on me!